microsoft/BotBuilder-V3/en-us/bot-framework-user-agent.md

 ---
 layout: page
-title: Bot Framework User-Agents
+title: Bot Framework User-Agent
-permalink: /en-us/ua/
+permalink: /en-us/bot-framework-user-agent/
 ---

 ## So you've received a request from a Bot Framework server